pingcap/docs/tidb-cloud/terraform/restore-resource.md

 You can manage a cluster with Terraform by importing the cluster even if it is not created by Terraform.

-Let us import the cluster which is created by the restore task in the last section.
+The following steps show you how to import the cluster created by the restore task in the last section.

 First add a cluster resource like: